yousefelassal/fullstackopen/part7/README.md

   - Cross-site scripting (XSS)

     an attack where it is possible to inject malicious JavaScript code into a legitimate web application.
+  - Update libraries if there are security updates

+    You can check how up-to-date your dependencies are using the command
+      ```
+      npm outdated --depth 0
+      ```
+    The dependencies can be brought up to date by updating the file `package.json`.
+The best way to do that is by using a tool called `npm-check-updates`.
+It can be installed globally by running the command
+      ```
+      npm install -g npm-check-updates
+      ```